-ESE also has the website ESE on Demand (www.eseondemand.org) which publishes the content from the European Congress of Endocrinology and disseminates it free of charge to all ESE members and ECE congress delegates.
+ESE also has the website ESE on Demand (www.eseondemand.org) which publishes the content from the European Congress of Endocrinology and disseminates to registered delegates and free of charge after one year to all ESE members.
 (Prior to 2019, ESE On Demand was named ECE On Demand).
+The website also contains on-demand content from the other educational courses which are available for registered delegates).

-The ESE Media Office continues to handle press enquiries throughout the year, as well as identifying key research at the annual congress for press publication.
+The ESE Media Office handles press enquiries throughout the year, as well as identifying key research at the annual congress for press publication.
 This aims to raise the profile of endocrinology with the public.
 ESE also runs social media via Facebook, Twitter and Linkedin channels to ESE members and the general public with additional opportunities to find out about its work.